kundajelab/chipseq_pipeline/README.md

 -gensz hs
 ```

 Seq is the directory where reference genome files exist.
-Chrsz is ChromeSize file.
+Chrsz is chrome sizes file.
 Gensz is hs for human and mm for mouse.

 ### Choose IDR method